mahaloz/ctf-wiki-en/docs/introduction/mode.md

-As the official website introduces, the BELLUMINAR CTF system is challenged by the invited teams, and after the game is finished, the ideas, learning process and problem-solving ideas of the competition are shared.
-The team score is based on the score, the problem score and the share score for a comprehensive evaluation and the final ranking.

-### Stage of the problem
+### Stage of Making the Challenges

-> Each team is required to submit 2 challenges to the challenge bank of the sponsor.
+> Each team is required to submit 2 challenges to the challenge bank.

 First of all, each invited team must submit a question before the official competition.
-The number of questions is 2 channels.
-The team will have 12 weeks to prepare the questions.
-The points scored accounted for 30% of the total score.
+The teams will have 12 weeks to prepare the questions for the challenges.
+The score of the challenges made accounted for 30% of the total team score.

 > Challenge 1: must be on the Linux platform;